Curtis Ogden

 Senior Associate

-Much of Curtis’ work with IISC entails consulting with multi-stakeholder networks to strengthen and transform food public health, education, and economic development systems at local, state, regional, and national levels.
-He has worked with networks to launch and evolve through various stages of development.
+Much of Curtis’ work with IISC entails consulting with multi-interest-holder networks and complex intra-organizational change efforts to ultimately strengthen and transform food, public health, education, and economic development systems at local, state, regional, and national levels.
+He has worked with these efforts to launch and evolve through various stages of development.

 In supporting these networks and change efforts, Curtis provides the following services: